 Hospitals in Luxembourg

 There are three classes of service in Luxembourg: first, second and third class.
 First class entitles you to a single private room, which costs extra unless you have premium private health insurance.
 Second class (which is the standard service) is a shared room with two or three other patients.
 Third class is a ward with more than three patients.
-This only occurs in circumstances where there are no other rooms available.
+However, this only occurs in circumstances where there are no other rooms available.

 If you stay overnight, it is advisable to take your own clothes and toiletries.
 You should also bring money to pay for some of the private services and products (e.g., TV, bottled water) on offer.

 Some of the staff speak English but there is no guarantee that there will be English-speaking staff available.
 The most common language in Luxembourg is French; if you are concerned about this, then you might want to have a few useful French medical phrases to hand.
-Read even more in our guide to French medical terms and body parts for some useful information.
+Read even more in our guide to French medical terms for some useful information.

 Conditions for visiting hospitals in Luxembourg